sonata-nfv/son-gkeeper/son-keycloak/README.md

 * --name = Container name
 * --net = Network with the other Service Platform components
 * -p = 5601:5601 External port 5601 -> Internal port 5601
-* -e = KEYCLOAK_USER and KEYCLOAK_PASSWORD creates the default admin user required by Keycloak.
+* -e = KEYCLOAK_USER and KEYCLOAK_PASSWORD creates the default "master" admin user required by Keycloak.
 If they are not provided, admin/admin are set by default
+* -e = SONATA_USER and SONATA_PASSWORD creates the default SONATA realm admin user.
+If they are not provided, sonata/sonata are set by default
+* -e = SONATA_EMAIL sets the email address to the default SONATA realm admin user.
+It must be set in order to be effective

 ## Documentation
 Information about Keycloak can be found in [`Keycloak Documentation`](http://www.keycloak.org/documentation.html) section.